Italian Citizenship Requirements

 Your paternal or maternal great-grandfather was an Italian citizen, your paternal or maternal grandparent was born in the US or a country other than Italy, and your paternal or maternal great grandfather was an Italian citizen at the time of your grandparent’s birth.

 If your Italian ancestor was a woman born before 1/1/1948 she can only transfer Italian citizenship to her children born after 1/1/48 and to their descendants.
 This law has been appealed in several trials at the High Court of Rome.
 Please visit Italian Citizenship for Descendants of Women for detailed information.

-If your Italian ancestor was born in the following localities Veneto, Friuli-Venezia-Giulia, or Trentino Alto-Adige, in order to apply for the Italian citizenship you must prove that he or she left Italy after July 16th, 1920.
-Please contact us for more information on this requirement.
+If your Italian ancestor was born in the following localities, Veneto, Friuli-Venezia-Giulia, or Trentino Alto-Adige, in order to apply for the Italian citizenship you must prove that he or she left Italy after July 16th, 1920.

 An individual must apply through the Italian Consulate that has jurisdiction over their place of legal residence.
 Each consulate has slightly different procedures regarding required documents and translations, appointment scheduling, and waiting times.
 However, the legal criteria for granting citizenship jus sanguinis is the same.